 What is the Answer Box?

-At this point, the percentage of search queries that trigger an answer box is in the teens, so there’s lots of opportunity to get ahead in this area.
+At this point, the percentage of search queries that trigger an answer box is in the teens, so there are lots of opportunities to get ahead in this area.
 To take advantage of that opportunity, you need to understand how snippets make it to the answer box.
 Here’s an example of the answer box for the query “what is the Washington monument made of:”

 Snippets in the box can consist of single words, lists or charts, but most frequently, they’re short paragraphs that provide a summary answer to the query.
 As you can see in the example above, highly relevant words or phrases may be emphasized in an attempt to quickly answer the query.